E9cipher/ai_chatbot/README.md

-# Enterprise Webpage Template
+# AI Chatbot - Enterprise webpage integration

 ## Overview
-This project provides a professional and customizable enterprise webpage template designed for businesses and organizations.
-It includes a clean design and modular components to ensure easy customization.
+This repository branch is a mix between [enterprise-webpage](https://github.com/E9cipher/enterprise-webpage/) and [AI chatbot](https://github.com/E9cipher/ai_chatbot/).
+It engages the chatbot integration in webpages.

 ## If you visited the website and this is what you see
 Don't panic!
 You can: